pbouzakis/spak/doc/philosophy.md

 # Architecture and Philosophy

-`yep-app` encourages an architecture that separates the core logic of the application from the "details".
+`spak` encourages an architecture that separates the core logic of the application from the "details".
 In addition, the `App` class requires a list of components, thus promoting a [component based architecture.](https://msdn.microsoft.com/en-us/library/ee658117.aspx#ComponentBasedStyle)

 ## What do you mean by "core logic"?
 A feature, module, functionality should be written without concerns of the details.
 This might not always be possible but it is a preferable way to start development, as it most likely that those details will change.